Motion Deblurring with an Adaptive Network: Conclusions

 \section{Conclusions}

-We proposed an efficient motion deblurring architecture composed of convolutional modules that enable spatially adaptive feature learning through filter transformations and feature attention, namely dense deformable module (DDM) and self-attention (SA) module.
-The DDMs implicitly address the shifts responsible for the local blur in the input image, while the SA module meaningfully connects non-locally distributed blurred regions.
-Introducing these modules awards higher capacity to any deblurring network without any notable increase in computational footprint.
-This effectiveness is shown by incorporating them into a new densely connected encoder decoder backbone, wherein we also show the benefits of pre-training of encoder filters.
-Compared against existing deep deblurring frameworks, our model achieves the state-of-the-art performance and is able to run at 28fps for 720p images.
-We believe our spatially-aware design can be utilized for other image processing and vision tasks as well, and we shall explore them in the future.
+We proposed efficient image and video deblurring architectures composed of convolutional modules that enable spatially adaptive feature learning through filter transformations and feature attention over spatial domain, namely deformable residual module (DRM) and self-attentive (SA) module.
+The DRMs implicitly address the shifts responsible for the local blur in the input image, while the SA module non-locally connects spatially distributed blurred regions.
+Presence of these modules awards higher capacity to our compact network without any notable increase in model size.
+Our network's key strengths are large receptive field and spatially varying adaptive filter learning capability, whose effectiveness is also demonstrated for video deblurring through a recurrent extension of our network.
+Experiments on dynamic scene deblurring benchmarks showed that our approach performs favorably against prior art and facilitates real-time deblurring.
+We believe our spatially-aware design can be utilized for other image processing and vision tasks as well, and we shall explore them in the future.\\